-We're not sure when shops will be reopening but we are asking supporters who are having a bit of a spring clear-out during lockdown to please hold on to any items they'd like to donate until we're in a position to receive them again.
+are having a bit of a spring

+lockdown to please hold on to any items they'd like to donate until we're in a position to receive them again.
 If you have the space and it's not too much trouble.
 I will try to send out a reminder once we've reopened.
 Many thanks and stay safe.